 - Can be a bit tricky for newbies

-It’s fully customizable and the best part is, WooCoomerce is completely free.
+It’s fully customizable; the best part is that WooCoomerce is free.
 You can just download it and install it on your website, there are no subscription fees or hidden charges.
 Although this is a feature, it’s also one of the biggest downsides of WooCoomerce.

 WooCoommerce isn’t a hosted platform like Etsy or Shopify, meaning that you have to take care of your entire website.
 This includes security, management, maintenance, hosting, and more.